Links

 Shakespeare Authorship

-Alan Green has made a great many amazing discoveries of esoteric knowledge coded into Shakespeare's Sonnets and the First Folio.
-His dynamic website is full of fascinating information.
-His Youtube channel Bard Code is compulsory viewing for anyone interested in a deep dive into 'The real Shakespeare.
-I made an appearance in epidode 11.
-Alan knows more about the Rosicrucian mysteries of Shakespeare than anyone else out there - period.
+Alan Green has made a great many amazing discoveries of esoteric material coded into Shakespeare's Sonnets and the First Folio.
+His website is entertaining and full of fascinating information.
+His Youtube channel Bard Code is well worth checking out.

 Diana Price has a site accompanying her excellent book Shakespeare's Unorthodox Biography - New Evidence of an Authorship Problem.